Contents

 Equality monitoring

 You’ll be asked to complete an equality monitoring form when you submit your application.
 The data that you submit on this form will be confidential and anonymous and will not be seen by the staff assessing your application.
-It requests information about the writer(s), and (where applicable) producer(s) on your project, to help measure how effective the BFI is in attracting a diverse range of applicants for funding.
+It requests information about you and your team.
 When filling it in, you can select ‘prefer not to say’ if you’d rather not share the information requested.
 Please note that we will not be able to put forward your application for assessment until you have completed the equality monitoring form.

 - the strength of the story idea